twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 https://example.com/items/742932
 ```

-Apple recommends this approach in the WWDC session (albeit somewhat casually, simply mentioning "the cloud"), specifically mentioning the avoidance of race conditions.
+Apple recommends this approach in the WWDC session (albeit somewhat casually, simply referencing "the cloud"), specifically mentioning the avoidance of race conditions.

 Keep security in mind though.
 If your app is creating harmless, ephemeral resources, it may be acceptable to use the participant UUIDs provided by `MSConversation` as security tokens.
 These would not work for long term resources, as reinstalling your extension will regenerate the local participant UUID.
 You could also use `NSUserDefaults` to share your service's auth token for the user logged into your primary app.
 This technique is beyond the scope of this post, but see the [App Extension Programming Guide](https://developer.apple.com/library/ios/documentation/General/Conceptual/ExtensibilityPG/ExtensionScenarios.html#//apple_ref/doc/uid/TP40014214-CH21-SW1) for more information.